-The Maca Experts is a collaboration of two families between New Zealand and Peru bringing sustainable change to the maca and superfood industry.
+The Maca Experts is a collaboration of two families between New Zealand, Australia and Peru bringing sustainable change to the maca and superfood industry.

 The Maca Experts, from left, Florencio, Sally, Yraida and Corin.

-Dr Corin Storkey (New Zealand) and Sally Huapaya (Peru) work in partnership with farmers Florencio and Yraida Aquino (Peru) to produce direct farm to table maca products in Peru for New Zealand and international consumers.
+Dr Corin Storkey (New Zealand/Australia) and Sally Huapaya (Peru) work in partnership with farmers Florencio and Yraida Aquino (Peru) to produce direct farm to table maca products in Peru for Australasian and international consumers.
 Their model focuses on preserving the ancient cultivation techniques, the culture and history of maca and connecting consumers directly to the farm, farmer, community and sacred spirit of the plant.

-Their model is also about educating kiwis how to consume maca, how to use it to treat different conditions based on tradition and scientific substantiation of traditional claims.
-Their vision is sustainability of maca.
+Their model is also about educating consumers how to take maca, how to use it to treat different conditions based on tradition and scientific substantiation of traditional claims.
+Their vision is ensuring the sustainability of maca.
 Sustainability of the history of maca, the ancient farming practices, the environment, the story, the culture, the sacred traditions, the science and the health benefits.
+Through education, collaboration and social responsibility we hope to protect the sacredness of maca for generations to come.

 I have a PhD in medicinal chemistry with 15 years of academic and research experience in New Zealand and Australia.
 I met Sally in Peru and she shared with me the incredible culture behind her Incan ancestry and their amazing natural ways to heal using plants.
 We inspired each other to leave our corporate jobs and pursue our own social enterprise with the focus on giving back and making a difference in the world.